top of page

 • Lethargy

-However the symptoms varies; some may only get 1 or 2 of the symptoms, while others get more.
-Each symptom also may appears at different stages of the illness.
+However, symptoms vary; some may only experience one or two symptoms, while others develop more.
+Each symptom may also appear at different stages of the illness.

 Toddler with HFMD: Hands filled with rash